pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

 # Create an S3-enabled Pipeline

+If you want to use Pachyderm with such platforms like Kubeflow or Apache™ Spark, you need to create an S3-enabled Pachyderm pipeline.
+Such a pipeline ensures that data provenance of the pipelines that run in those external systems is properly preserved and is tied to corresponding Pachyderm jobs.

 Pachyderm can deploy the S3 gateway either together with the `pachd` pod or as a sidecar next to your pipeline worker pod.
 The former is typically used when you need to configure an ingress or egress with object storage tooling, such as MinIO, boto3, and others.
-The latter is needed when you use Pachyderm with external data processing platforms that interact with object stores but do not work with local file systems, such as Kubeflow or Apache Spark.
+The latter is needed when you use Pachyderm with external data processing platforms, such as Kubeflow or Apache Spark, that interact with object stores but do not work with local file systems.

-Platforms like Kubeflow run their own set of pods.
+Platforms like Kubeflow run their own set of Kubernetes pods.
 If you enable an S3 gateway next to `pachd`, these pods connect to this *master* S3 gateway and read files from there.
 The master S3 gateway lives independently and outside of the pipeline lifecycle.
 Therefore, if Kubeflow connects through the master S3 gateway, the Pachyderm pipelines